dylankelly04/dylankelly04/README.md

-# hi
+hi,

-i'm dylan i study computer science at georgia tech
+i'm dylan i study computer science (and a bit of maths) at georgia tech.

-interested in low level programming, quantitative trading & financial markets
+interested in low level programming, quantitative trading, financial markets & startups.